python-b5/replay-mod-for-love-3/README.md

 7. reset checkpoint
 8. slow motion

-Replays recorded in-game are saved with the format `<date> (<n>)`, where `date` is the current date and `n` is a number that starts at `1` and increases with each additional replay recorded on `date`.
+Replays recorded in-game are saved with the format `<date> (<n>)`, where `date` is the current date and `n` is a number that starts at `1` and increases with each additional replay recorded on `date`, and are stored in the folder `%localappdata%/LOVE3/replays`.
 They are displayed in-game in reverse alphabetical order (such that with the default naming scheme, the most recent replays will be at the top of the list).